shadow-samurai/newssite/README.md

 </br>
 For all news for example sport or economic
 </br>
-i write this project with php and mysql and css
+I write this project with php and mysql and css
 </br>
 Please send your idea to me with : nullbyte{dot}ir{@}gmail{dot}com
 </br>